A Geolocation-Aware Multimodal Approach for Ecological Prediction: Materials and Methods

-After encoding the location for all inputs, each text and visual embedding can be considered as an input token without specific order, since the relative location to the origin is preserved, thanks to the location embeddings.
+After encoding the location for all inputs, each text and visual embedding can be considered as an input token without specific order, since the position relative to the origin is preserved.